FredPont/FileNameFormater/Readme.md

 # Quick start
 - install [Julia](https://julialang.org/downloads/)
 - open a terminal
-- to customise the characters replacement rules, edit the file conf/rules.csv (TAB seprator)
+- to customise the characters replacement rules, edit the file ```conf/rules.csv ```(TAB seprator)
-- to enable file and/or dir names truncation, edit the file conf/conf.json.
+- to enable file and/or dir names truncation, edit the file ```conf/conf.json```.
 CAUTION there is no recovery possible after file/dir names truncation.
 You use this feature at your own risks.

 ```
 path = directory to analyse path